 Heavy.
 Soft.
 Amazing.

-Unfortunately, thinking you bought a dense foam, when you really bought a firm foam, that’s a bummer.
+Unfortunately, thinking you bought a dense foam, when you really bought a firm foam, THAT’s a bummer.
+Starts firm.
+Fails fast.

 Unknowing consumers, disappointed with cheap, cushions, often think that the answer is a firmer foam.
-But if their new foam has a low density, it ends up being a disappointingly quick fix.
+But if their new foam has a low density, it ends up being a short fix.

 Okay, that’s the longest I’ve ever written about foam, and I’m ready to stick toothpicks under my toenails.